Loading

 In Pharmaceutical and Plastics Manufacturing

-As global supply chains tighten and production timelines lengthen, manufacturers are increasingly reassessing how they acquire, redeploy, and monetise specialised equipment throughout its lifecycle.
+As global supply chains tighten and production timelines extend, manufacturers are reassessing how they acquire, redeploy, and monetise specialised equipment across its lifecycle.

 What Drives Equipment Value in Pharmaceuticals and Plastics